schr0841/cnn_project/README.md

 ## Executive Summary

-We defined, compiled, and trained two CNN submodels individually before ensembling and chaining them.
-We looked for a noticeable improvement in accuracy by combining first_model and second_model over each of the submodels.
+We defined, compiled, and trained two CNN submodels - one custom and one pre-trained - individually before ensembling and chaining them.
+We looked for a noticeable improvement in accuracy by ensembling and chaining them over each of the individual submodels.

+The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

 ## Overview and Purpose